eclipse-archived/codewind-operator/README.md

 3. follow the prompts to change the password
 4. proceed with setting up the IDE connection using the newly changed password

-## Removing a Codewind deployment
+## Removing a Codewind instance

-To remove a Codewind deployment, enter the following command where `<name>` is the name of the deployment:
+To remove a Codewind instance, enter the following command where `<name>` is the name of the instance:

 `$ kubectl delete codewinds <name> -n codewind`